-Teeth whitening is the most common cosmetic procedure that dentists perform.
+Almost everyone desires a bright, white, attention-grabbing smile.
+Since a beaming smile is such a coveted asset, teeth whitening is the most common cosmetic procedure that dentists perform.

 Your teeth are made up of an inner layer called dentin and an outer layer enamel.
 Enamel is hard and shiny but is easily stained.
-Food, and other substances build up on your teeth in the form of a tiny particle layer call a “pellicle film.”
+Food, and other substances build up on your teeth in the form of a tiny particle layer called a “pellicle film.”

 Common causes for stains

-- Poor Dental Hygiene
+- Poor oral hygiene.

-- Age: As you get older, the outer layer of enamel on your teeth wears away, revealing the dentin’s natural, yellow color.
+- Age: As you get older, the outer layer of enamel on your teeth wears away, revealing dentin’s natural, yellow color.

-Before a tooth whitening treatment, the dentist will clean the teeth, fill cavities, and make sure your gums are healthy.
-They then place a hydrogen peroxide paste on the teeth for several minutes, rinses it off, and can apply it several more times.
-The procedure can achieve about four to six shades of whitening after only one 40-minute treatment.
+Before a tooth whitening treatment at our office, Dr. Chauvin will clean the teeth, fill cavities, and make sure your gums are healthy.
+Then he will place a hydrogen peroxide paste on the teeth for several minutes, rinse it off, and may apply it several more times.
+The procedure can lighten teeth up to eight shades after one 40-minute treatment.